jonasoh/spiro/README.md

 * Under *Localisation Options*, make sure to set the *Timezone*.
 Please note that a working network connection is required to maintain the correct date.
 * If needed, configure *Network* and *Localization* options here as well.
 Set a *Hostname* under Network if you plan on running several SPIROs.
 * Finally, select *Finish*, and choose to reboot the system when asked.
 * After reboot, the system shows a message on the screen showing its IP address ("My IP address is: *a.b.c.d*").
 Make a note of this address as you will need it to access the system over the network.
 Make sure that your network allows access to ports 8080 on this IP address.
+(Alternatively, see [Enabling the Wi-Fi hotspot](#enabling-the-wifi-hotspot))

 Next, make sure the system is up to date, and install the required tools (answer yes to any questions):